America's economic recovery is about to go into reverse – KION546

 On Wednesday, the ADP Employment Report, which tracks private payrolls, showed an unexpected drop of 301,000 jobs last month.
 Although the ADP and government reports aren’t correlated, it is adding to the worry about what Friday’s tally might look like.

-Data published Thursday showed a small uptick in claims for unemployment benefits in the last full week of January, though the total was still lower than economists had expected.
+Data published Thursday showed a small improvement in claims for unemployment benefits in the last full week of January.
+Claims were also lower than economists had predicted.
 Jobless claims stood at 238,000, adjusted for seasonal swings.
 The number of Americans filing for benefits for at least two straight weeks edged down to 1.6 million in the week ending January 22, the Labor Department reported.

 Omicron’s bad timing